 Below are the strengths, benefits, and applications of this management style:

-• Control is one of the advantages of micromanagement.
-There are instances in which exerting a higher level of control over people or situations can help resolve problems at the workplace or issues within the entire organization
+Control is one of the advantages of micromanagement.
+There are instances in which exerting a higher level of control over people or situations can help resolve problems at the workplace or issues within the entire organization.
+This management style can be added as a temporary measure.

-• Smaller projects or startup organizations with a small number of people would also benefit from this management style.
-A micromanager can help lay down the groundwork needed for the project or organization to become self-sustaining.
+Smaller projects or startup organizations with a small number of people would also benefit from this management style.
+A micromanager can help develop and implement the groundwork needed for the project or organization to become self-sustaining.

-• Examples of these groundworks include designing the organizational structure by defining different processes, assembling teams and defining specific roles and responsibilities, and performance monitoring at different levels as part of designing the control mechanisms and specific processes needed by the organization.
+Examples of these groundworks include designing the organizational structure by defining different processes and implementing such, assembling teams and defining specific roles and responsibilities, and performance monitoring at different levels as part of designing the control mechanisms and specific processes needed by the the steam or the startup or restructuring organization.

-• Fact-finding is another application of micromanagement.
-Because this process would require a thorough evaluation of the operations and performance of teams or the entire organization, micromanaging different facets of the workplace can help in uncovering problems or issues hiding beneath the surface.
+Fact-finding is another application of micromanagement.
+Micromanaging different facets of the workplace can help in uncovering problems or issues hiding beneath the surface because it involves thorough evaluation of the operations and performance of teams or the entire organization

-• Micromanagers also have some advantages over macro-managers.
-Specifically, it is better to have these individuals lead a team or organization than have someone who delegates without knowing what it takes to get things done.
+Micromanagers also have some advantages over macromanagers.
+Take note that it is better to have these individuals lead a team or organization than have someone who delegates without knowing what it takes to get things done.
+Remember that their approach in leading people can help in certain situations that require better control, identification of problems, and developing a structure, among others.

 FURTHER READINGS AND REFERENCES